-The undergraduate option in applied and computational mathematics is for those students who want to combine their basic studies in mathematics with considerable involvement in applications.
+The undergraduate option in applied and computational mathematics within the Computing & Mathematical Sciences department is for those students who want to combine their basic studies in mathematics with considerable involvement in applications.
 This program is designed to give students a thorough training in fundamental computational and applied mathematics and to develop their research ability in a specific application field.
 The fields of application include a wide range of areas such as fluid mechanics, materials science, and mathematical biology, engineering applications, image processing, and mathematical finance.
 The training essential for future careers in applied mathematics in academia, national laboratories, or in industry is provided, especially when combined with graduate work, by successful completion of the requirements for an undergraduate degree in applied and computational mathematics.
 The program is similar in general outline to the mathematics option, with additional requirements to ensure a balance between courses that develop mathematical concepts and courses that show the interplay of these concepts with a variety of applications.
 Complete programs will be worked out with faculty advisers.

-- 1. Ma 5 abc or Ma 108 abc, and ACM 95 abc, ACM 101 abc, and E 10. - 2.
-An approved sequence of three one-quarter courses to be selected from the following: ACM 104, ACM 105, ACM 106 abc, ACM 113, ACM 116, ACM/ESE 118, ACM 126 ab. - 3.
-One of the following (or an approved three-term combination totalling at least 27 units): Ma/CS 6 abc, Ma 109 abc, Ma 110 abc, Ma 120 abc, Ma 121 abc, Ma 122 a, EE/Ma 126 ab, EE/Ma 127 ab, CS/EE/Ma 129 abc, Ma 151abc. - 4.
-One 27-unit 100 or higher level course in science or engineering not in ACM or Ma and approved by the student's adviser. - 5.
-Passing grades must be obtained in a total of 483 units, including the courses listed above.
+Ma 108 ab, ACM 104, ACM 95 abc, ACM 106 abc, and E. 10.

+- An approved sequence of three one-quarter courses to be selected from the following: ACM 101, ACM 105, ACM 113, ACM 114, ACM 116, ACM/ESE 118, ACM 126 ab, ACM 201 ab, ACM 210 ab, ACM 216, ACM 217, Ae/ACM/ME 232 abc, ACM 270. - 3.
+A three-term sequence from the following (or an option representative-approved three-term combination totaling at least 27 units): Ma 5 abc, Ma/CS 6 abc, Ma 109 abc, Ma 110 abc, Ma 120 abc, Ma 121 abc, EE/Ma 126 ab, EE/Ma/CS 127, CS/EE/Ma 129 abc. - 4.
+One 27-unit 100-or-higher-level course in science or engineering not in ACM or Ma and approved by the student's adviser. - 5.
+Passing grades must be obtained in a total of 486 units, including the courses listed above.